aldiak/Semi-Supervised-Multimodal-Visual-Pathway-Delineation/README.md

 ## Overview

-This repository implements a semi-supervised 2D slice-based segmentation framework for optic nerve (ON) segmentation using multi-modal MRI data (T1-weighted and Fractional Anisotropy maps).
-The core method is based on a **Decompose** architecture with decomposition regularization and a Mean Teacher framework for semi-supervised learning.
+This repository implements a semi-supervised segmentation framework for visual pathway structures (cranial nerve II) segmentation using multi-modal MRI data (T1-weighted and Fractional Anisotropy maps).
+The core method is based on a **Decompose** architecture with decomposition regularization and a reliable Ensemble Mean Teacher framework for semi-supervised learning.

 Key features:
 - Semi-supervised training with limited labeled data